wadehammes/base-ink/README.md

 ```
 {
+  "accessKeyId"      : "PUBLIC ACCESS KEY HERE",
+  "secretAccessKey"  : "SECRET ACCESS KEY HERE",
+  "bucket"           : "...",
-  "accessKeyId": "...",
+  "mailgunAPIkey"    : "...",
-  "secretAccessKey": "..."
+  "staticTestAddress": "..."
 }
 ```

-and then also create a bucket in your S3 <b>with a src/ directory, and inside that an img/ directory</b>, and provide that bucket name like so:
+and then also create a bucket in your S3 <b>with a src/ directory, and inside that an img/ directory</b>, and provide that bucket name in the credentials.json like so:

 ```
-//- Put Images into an S3 Bucket
-aws: grunt.file.readJSON("credentials.json"),
-s3: {
-  options: {
-    accessKeyId: "<%= aws.accessKeyId %>",
-    secretAccessKey: "<%= aws.secretAccessKey %>",
-    bucket: "YOUR BUCKET NAME"
-  },
-  build: {
+{
-    cwd: "",
-    src: "src/img/*"
+  "accessKeyId"      : "...",
+  "secretAccessKey"  : "...",
+  "bucket"           : "BUCKET NAME HERE",
+  "mailgunAPIkey"    : "...",
+  "staticTestAddress": "..."
 }
-},
 ```

 Then, in order to CDNify your templates, run: